kunlina/occQt6/ReadMe.md

 # Overview
-* forked from [eryar/occQt](https://github.com/eryar/occQt), but updated to work with OpenCASCADE 7.5.0 and Qt6.
+* forked from [eryar/occQt](https://github.com/eryar/occQt), combined with [Felipeasg/basicOccWidget](https://github.com/Felipeasg/basicOccWidget) and updated to work with Qt6.
-* Also uses more modern icons in svg file format
+* Also uses more modern icons in svg file format from [Lucide](https://github.com/lucide-icons/lucide)
-* Demonstrate the operations for the OpenCASCADE viewer, such as pan, zoom and rotate; the view manipulate mainly by the middle button of the mouse, and left button is used to pick and select;

 # ToDo
+* [wip] Demonstrate the operations for the OpenCASCADE viewer, such as pan, zoom and rotate
+* [wip] Manipulate the view without needing a middle mouse button to be touchpad and MacOS mouse friendly
 * Demonstrate the primitive shape construction algorithms usage, such as box, cone, sphere, cylinder and torus creation;
 * Demonstrate some modeling algorithms, such as prism, revol, loft and fillet, chamfer;
 * Demonstrate boolean operations, such as cut, fuse and common;